sass/embedded-protocol/README.md

 For streams (like standard input and output) that don't have built-in message boundaries, every message must begin with an unsigned [varint] indicating the length in bytes of the remaining message.
 This matches the best practice described in [the protocol buffer documentation][].
+Because JavaScript can't easily represent integers larger than 2^53 - 1, messages may be no more than 2^53 - 1 bytes long.
+Because it's so unlikely that this will come up in practice, implementations are not required to verify it.

+[varint]: https://developers.google.com/protocol-buffers/docs/encoding#varints
+[the protocol buffer documentation]: https://developers.google.com/protocol-buffers/docs/techniques#streaming

 > Note that a number of protocol buffer libraries have built-in utilities for
 > reading and writing varint-delimited streams.

-[varint]: https://developers.google.com/protocol-buffers/docs/encoding#varints
-[the protocol buffer documentation]: https://developers.google.com/protocol-buffers/docs/techniques#streaming

 ### RPCs